wmsalves/bewear/README.md

 <div align="center">

-## 📜 Licença
+## 📜 License

-Este projeto está sob a licença MIT.
+This project is licensed under the MIT License.

 </div>